istio/istio.io/community.md

 ---
 title: Community
-overview: Information on the various ways to participate and interact with the Istio community.
+description: Information on the various ways to participate and interact with the Istio community.
 layout: community
-type: markdown
 ---
 {% include home.html %}